henryw374/clojure.log4j2/README.md

 # clojure.log4j2

-When clojure.tools.logging is too String based for your logging needs
+When clojure.tools.logging is not enough

 # Goals

 * use Java logging lib, so JUL,JCL,log4j etc etc all get logged with the same config
-* log data, and optionally strings
+* log data. and optionally strings
 * avoid varargs/positional-args confusion in API with Throwable etc
-* bit of help with programmatic config, so avoid need for xml files
+* bit of help with programmatic config, as alternative to xml files

 # Rationale

-'Log data, not strings' is a thing, but of all the Java Logging frameworks, log4j2 is the only one that seems to deliver on that.
+'Log data, not strings' is a thing, but of all the Java Logging frameworks, [log4j2](https://logging.apache.org/log4j/2.x/) is the only one that seems to deliver on that.
 In all logging frameworks you can format messages as json or something and get `{level: "INFO", message "bar"}`, but what is different with log4j2 is that you can log arbitrary data and have that data passed as-is to appenders.
 So the console